LeFloatyPancake/LibadwaitaBorder/README.md

 ### Caveat
 The config uses `alpha()` for drawing the boders.
 Alpha uses transparency which negatively affects the performance of the system.
 I have not done some in-depth testing of the performance but I've seen posts online that one should avoid transparency and blur if possible to save on resources.

-Taking this into consideration, I am planning to develop a separate tweak thatcorrects this issue by removing the blurred shadows and using `mix()` to draw the borders in order to avoid transparency.
+Taking this into consideration, I am planning to develop a separate tweak that corrects this issue by removing the blurred shadows and using `mix()` to draw the borders in order to avoid transparency.
 This second tweak removes both transparency and blur.

 ### QA